ysmood/jdb/readme.md

 # JDB

-This project aims to create a flexable database that won't make you pain.
+This project aims to create a flexable database that won't try to create any werid syntax or rules.
-It won't try to create any werid syntax or rules.
 Just few APIs will make everything work smoothly.
-It is a append only database.
+It is an append-only database.
 It use json to decrease javascript code handlers.